-(Reason: It is common in our region to see the 2nd leaf locked, when that leaf is not part of the required egress door clear width, such as in a typical Group M. Exception No. 4 was expanded to Group A due to it being a similar situation for Group A restaurants.)
+(Reason: 2024 Code revised this information into Table format.
+It is historically common in our region to see the 2nd leaf locked, when that leaf is not part of the required egress door clear width, such as in a typical Group M. Table 1010.2.4 line item 2 was expanded to Group A due to it being a similar situation for Group B restaurants.
+When the required door width capacity is met by a single door, the inactive leaf shall be allowed to be locked since it is not required for egress.
+This intent of the amendment remains unchanged from previous cycle(s) and has been adjusted to reflect the new format in the 2024 IBC.)

-\\Section 1020.2 Construction; add new exception 6 as follows:
+Section 1020.2 Construction; add new exception 6 as follows:

-6. In unsprinklered group B occupancies, corridor walls and ceilings need not be of fire-resistive construction within a single tenant space when the space is equipped with approved automatic smokedetection within the corridor.
+6. In unsprinklered group B occupancies, corridor walls and ceilings need not be of fire-resistive construction within a single tenant space when the space is equipped with approved automatic smoke-detection within the corridor.
 The actuation of any detector must activate self-annunciating alarms audible in all areas within the corridor.
 Smoke detectors must be connected to an approved automatic fire alarm system where such system is provided.